nmaksimova/square-panda-cb92c/src/pages/new-adult-classes.md

       (for singles and couples)

       ##### **Classes will begin on May 10th, 2021**
-  - title: We are offering 4 new classes
+  - title: We are opening 4 new classes
     actions: []
     grid_items:
       - title_align: left